mschlege1838/html-table-wrapper/README.md

 # HTMLTableWrapper.js

-HTMLTableWrapper.js is a standalone, lightweight, completely pluggable library for the arbitrary sorting and filtering of "typical" `HTMLTableElement`s.
-The easiest way to get up-and-running with HTMLTableWrapper.js is to use its "full" configuration:
+HTMLTableWrapper.js is a standalone, lightweight, completely pluggable library for user-defined sorting and filtering of `HTMLTableElement`s following the typical vertical layout.
+The easiest way to get up-and- running with HTMLTableWrapper.js is to use its [_full_](#configurationFull) configuration:

 ``` html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/html-table-wrapper/html-table-wrapper.min.css" />